Print Version [PDF]

 Alphabetical listing of U.S. and Canadian college, junior college and university faculty.
 No biographical information included.

 The New Country Index.
-Vol. 1.
 Making Sense of International Credentials.
-2004.
+2004-.

-This volume provides information about the educational systems of 70 countries, focusing on credentials and recommendations regarding the United States equivalents of each credential.
-Useful for interpreting the educational backgrounds of foreign persons for program admission, licensing, hiring, and for statements of educational equivalencies.
+These volumes provide information about the educational systems of over 150 countries, focusing on credentials and recommendations regarding the United States equivalents of each credential.
+Useful for interpreting the educational backgrounds of foreign persons for program admission, licensing and hiring, and for statements of educational equivalencies.

-U.S. News & World Report provides a ranking of top colleges and universities in the United States.
-It also provides articles on how to choose, apply and pay for colleges.
+Provides a ranking of top colleges and universities in the United States.
+Includes articles on how to choose, apply and pay for colleges.

 Contains articles on graduate schools and rankings in law, business, medicine, engineering, and education. (online)